 Model the use of formative feedback for your students and reinforce the credibility of the end-of-term course evaluations.
 Introduce the topic of the value of formative feedback by discussing the value of formative feedback on your teaching. ...

-The Student Disability Resource Center (SDRC) has implemented a new web-based service management system for approval and delivery of disability accommodations for registered students enrolled at UWF. ...
+Student Accessibility Resources (SAR) has implemented a new web-based service management system for approval and delivery of disability accommodations for registered students enrolled at UWF. ...

 The success of team-based learning depends on the quality of the assignments instructors design for team projects.
 The principles for creating a high-impact assignment that engages students in complex, high-level thinking also apply to individual assignments.

 Make your course more engaging – and easier to manage – with eLearning technologyOctober 24, 2017 | Claudia Stanny

 The University of West Florida eLearning system includes several tools and features that can help you organize your course content and communicate with your students.
 Using eLearning can simplify your work and improve communication between you and your students.

 Help students develop effective metacognitive strategies to improve learningOctober 31, 2017 | Claudia Stanny

 Metacognition refers to our knowledge about how memory and cognitive processes operate and how we use this information to select activities and learning strategies to improve our memory and regulate our learning.
 However, many students hold false beliefs about which strategies are most effective in helping people learn (Chew, 2015; McCabe, 2011; McGuire, 2014).

 Clarity and organization in the classroom improve student learningNovember 7, 2017 | Claudia Stanny